okhadragy/aly/README.md

-# socialpybot
+# Aly
-with this library create your telegram bots in an easy way
+A powerful library to create telegram bots